 In 2007, the Towns of Harwich and Brewster undertook a major alum treatment to rehabilitate water quality in Long Pond.
 The project was an in-lake 'solution' with the goal of neutralizing internal nutrient sources already in the pond sediments, as opposed to external watershed sources such as wastewater, fertilizer and stormwater runoff.
-Comprehensive management of existing watershed-nutrient loads and prevention of potential future loads through conservation restrictions should be undertaken to address these external phosphorus sources and avert costly future in-lake treatments.
-The Harwich Conservation Trust has contributed to this mission through the Priority Ponds Project under the Trust's Save Land - Save Water Initiative, which provides landowners with land-conservation options protective of pond and lake water quality and wildlife habitat.
-The Trust has purchased properties and holds conservation restrictions on private holdings, which have effectively averted potential future nutrient loads.
+In 2012 Harwich issued a contract to study the causes of algal blooms in Hinckleys Pond.
+The study recommended several action steps, but funding for implementation of those actions has not yet been approved.